 The White Mountains 100 Lottery and How It Works

 The interest in the WM100 since the inaugural year in 2010 has increased beyond our expectations.
 The entries received the first two years greatly exceeded the number allowed by our Bureau of Land Management permit.
-For 2014, that limit is again 65.
+This years limit is 85 slots.

 The registration process became a “race” in itself as entries were received either online or through the mail on a first-come, first-serve basis.
 This resulted in an unfair advantage to applicants with a speedy internet connection or the convenience of directly dropping an entry form into our mailbox.

 The WM100 race directors have elected to reserve a number of slots for certain individuals.
-Below is a summary of reserved spots for the 2014 race:
+Below is a summary of reserved spots:

 All individuals that qualify for a reserved spot on the roster MUST complete the online application at UltraSignup.com and observe the same deadlines as those imposed for all other registrants during the lottery registration period.
-In the case that a top male or female finisher does not submit an entry form for the WM100 during the 6 week registration window, their reserved slot will be forfeited.
-If more than four volunteers from the 2013 race submit entry forms, a separate lottery of volunteer entries will be performed to fill the four reserved slots.
-Any remaining volunteer entries will be placed in the general applicant pool.
+In the case that a top male or female finisher does not submit an entry form for the WM100 during the 2 week registration window, their reserved slot will be forfeited.
 Should it become an issue as to the definition of a volunteer (i.e. number of hours given, pre-race volunteers versus during race), the race directors will have the ultimate discretion.
 The intent is to show our appreciation for the significant amount of time and effort that our volunteers have given to make this race successful.